12 Summarising qualitative data

 2. Ordinal data can be summarised using a mode.

-3. Odds are the ratio of how often an event occurs, to how often it does not.
+3. Odds are the ratio of how often something of interest occurs, to how often it does not occur.

 4. Proportions and percentages are the same.